Can Carbon-Aware Electric Load Shifting Reduce Emissions? An Equilibrium-Based Analysis: Numerical Studies

 \section{Numerical Studies}

-This section conducts extensive numerical studies to demonstrate how equilibrium method could impact electricity market clearing.
-All the tests are performed on a laptop computer with an Apple M3 Pro CPU and 36GB RAM.
-The equilibrium problem is solved using EMP \cite{kim2019solving}.
-We adopt the IEEE RTS-GMLC system \cite{barrows2019ieee} for numerical analysis.
+This section conducts extensive numerical studies to demonstrate how the equilibrium method could impact electricity market clearing.
+All the tests are performed on a laptop computer with an Apple M3 Pro CPU and 36GB RAM. {\blue Our equilibrium problem is reformulated as a system of constraints formed by the KKT conditions of Problems ~\eqref{eq22}~–~\eqref{eqtr}, together with the complementarity constraints ~\eqref{eq77c} and ~\eqref{eq923}.
+This system is then implemented in GAMS (or GAMSpy) \cite{GAMs} using the Extended Mathematical Programming (EMP) framework \cite{kim2019solving} and solved numerically using the PATH solver \cite{dirkse1995path}.} We adopt the IEEE RTS-GMLC system \cite{barrows2019ieee} for numerical analysis.
 This system has $73$ buses, $158$ generators, and $120$ lines.
-For generator fuel types, this system covers natural gas, oil, coal, and renewable sources (solar, wind, and hydro).
-The emission intensities of different generators are assigned according to the US Department of Energy \cite{emissiondata} and are listed in Table \ref{tab9}.
+We assign emission factors for each generator based on their assigned fuel type and data from the US Department of Energy \cite{emissiondata}.
+Specifically, we assign $e_G=\{0.6042, 0.7434, 0.9606\}$ for natural gas, oil, and coal generators, respectively, and assume that solar, wind, and hydro have $e_G=0$.
 For simplicity, we consider each non-zero load in the system as a consumer, leading to a total of $51$ consumers located at different buses.
-According to \cite{carbonp}, carbon prices in the world-wide emission trading markets range from $10$ to $100$\$/tons.
-Based on these statistics, we assume that consumers will have carbon prices $c_{D}$ in the range between $[10,100]$ in the following experiments.
+We draw consumer utility values $u_D$ from a uniform distribution in the range of $[20,80]$~\$/MWh.
+According to \cite{carbonp}, carbon prices in the worldwide emission trading markets range from $10$ to $100$\$/tons.
+Based on these statistics, we assume that consumers will have carbon prices $c_{D}$ in the range between $[0,100]$ in the following experiments.
 For consumers' demand flexibility, we use the values in the IEEE RTS-GMLC system as the maximum values and 80\% of these values as the minimum values.